bdmendes/feup-prog-exam-cheat-sheet/cpp_sheet.md

 ## `unordered_set` - store unique elements without specific order

 Same as above, but out of order, thus faster.
-Instead of defining the < operator you must define ==.
+Instead of defining the < operator you must define == AND tell the unordered_set how to hash the class Type.

 ## `algorithm` - collection of 60 algorithms on sequences with iterators